pavanchengappa/blacksmith/README.md

     npm run dev
     ```

-4. Open your browser and navigate to the local URL provided (usually `http://localhost:5173`).
+4. Open your browser and navigate to the local URL provided (usually `http://localhost:5173` or `http://localhost:3000`).

 ## Configuration